Homeownership hack: teaming up gets you more bang for your buck

-Teaming up to buy and own a home cuts upfront costs by 50%, and the financial benefits don’t stop there.
+Teaming up to co-buy and co-own a home with friends or family cuts costs by 41%, and the financial benefits don’t stop there.

 Published on